VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 STX build tools currently generate currently only RPMs for CentOS operating system due to two main reasons:

-- STX RPMs cannot be installed on Ubuntu/Debian
+- RPMs cannot be installed on Ubuntu/Debian

 In Ubuntu Linux, installation of software can be done on using  Ubuntu Software Center, Synaptic package manager or apt-get command line mode.
 Current STX